Career and Technical Education

 - CTE takes students even further during their high school experience - providing opportunities for specialized classes, internships, and networking with members of the community.

 - Students in CTE programs and their parents are twice as likely to report they are "very satisfied" with their high school education experience compared to prospective CTE students and their parents.

 Elizabeth City-Pasquotank Public Schools and the Career & Technical Education Department does not discriminate against any person on the basis of race, color, national origin, gender, religion, disability, or age in its activities and programs, including employment policies and practices.
-Employees or students of ECPPS who feel that they have been discriminated against should contact Shelia Hughes, 1200 Halstead Blvd, Elizabeth City, NC 27909, 252-335-2981.
+Employees or students of ECPPS who feel that they have been discriminated against should contact Shelia Overton, 1200 Halstead Blvd, Elizabeth City, NC 27909, 252-335-2981.

 Las Escuelas Públicas de Elizabeth City-Pasquotank y el Departamento de Educación Profesional y Técnica no discriminan a ninguna persona por motivos de raza, color, origen nacional, género, religión, discapacidad o edad en sus actividades y programas, incluidas las políticas y prácticas de empleo.
 Los empleados o estudiantes de ECPPS que sientan que han sido discriminados deben comunicarse con Shelia Overton, 1200 Halstead Blvd,